Scope of ASHES

 - Systematization of knowledge (SoK) papers, with up to 12 pages in ACM double column format (including references, but excluding appendices; length of appendices see below).
 SoK papers shall evaluate, systematize, and contextualize existing knowledge.
 They should serve the community by fostering and structuring the development of a particular subarea within hardware security.
 Ideally, but not necessarily, they might provide a new view on an established, important subarea, support or challenge long-standing beliefs with compelling evidence, or present a convincing new taxonomy.
 They will be reviewed and assessed accordingly.
 Systematization of knowledge papers must bear the prefix “SoK:” in the title from the submission onwards.

-- Appendices in all paper categories: For the first time this year, we will allow arbitrarily long appendices in all paper categories, if authors consider this necessary to provide additional information or supplementary material.
-In case of excessive length, reviewers may skip parts of the appendices or study them less intensely at their discretion.
+- Appendices in all paper categories: For the second time after 2020, we will allow arbitrarily long appendices in all paper categories this year, if authors consider this necessary to provide additional information or supplementary material for their works.
+In case of excessive length, reviewers may skip parts of the appendices, or study them less intensely.
 In the camera-ready versions, the length of the appendices must be condensed to at most three pages (working with weblinks to code/data repositories where necessary).

 - Paper submission deadline (extended):